-In addition to information received in board meetings, the directors receive regular reports on the course of business, including the status of the portfolio.
+The directors receive regular reports on the course of business, including the status of the portfolio.
 Directors may request additional information or details through the general manager.

 4. Management

 General manager

 The board of directors has delegated the operational management of the Company to Dr Hans Markvoort and Benedikt Meyer as general managers.